blinken/amz_sp_api/lib/fulfillment-outbound-api-model/docs/FbaOutboundApi.md

 api_instance = AmzSpApi::FulfillmentOutboundApiModel::FbaOutboundApi.new

-marketplace_id = "marketplace_id_example" # String | The marketplace for which to return the count.
+marketplace_id = 'marketplace_id_example' # String | The marketplace for which to return the count.

-feature_name = "feature_name_example" # String | The name of the feature.
+feature_name = 'feature_name_example' # String | The name of the feature.

-seller_sku = "seller_sku_example" # String | Used to identify an item in the given marketplace.
+seller_sku = 'seller_sku_example' # String | Used to identify an item in the given marketplace.
 SellerSKU is qualified by the seller's SellerId, which is included with every operation that you submit.

 begin